python-pillow/Pillow/docs/handbook/image-file-formats.rst

 * 1 mode images are saved using TIFF encoding, or JPEG encoding if libtiff support is unavailable
-* L, RGB and CMYK mode images use JPEG encoding
+* L, LA, RGB, RGBA and CMYK mode images use JPEG encoding
 * P mode images use HEX encoding
-* LA and RGBA mode images use JPEG2000 encoding

 .. _pdf-saving: